Course Description: Glazing in Ceramics with Abouzeid

 Surface qualities such as gloss, matte, opacity, and transparency

-Common glaze application techniques (dipping, pouring, brushing, layering)
+Common glaze application techniques such as dipping, pouring, brushing, and layering

 Proper handling and mixing of glazes

-Session 2 — Analysis & Results (2 hours)
+Session 3 — Analysis, Troubleshooting & Results (2 hours)

-In the second session, participants will return after firing to evaluate and reflect on their work.
+In the final session, participants will return after firing to evaluate and reflect on their work.
 This session focuses on:

-Analyzing glaze outcomes: color shifts, texture, and surface quality
+Analyzing glaze outcomes including color shifts, texture, and surface quality

-Participants will leave with their finished ceramic pieces, along with practical insights that will support future experimentation and independent work.
+Participants will leave with their finished ceramic pieces, along with practical insights that will support independent studio practice and continued exploration.

 Outcome